SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_simulation.md

 <font color="red">**HELPFUL HINT:** </font>  If you choose more than one processors, for example, 8 processors are used. **SimVascular** will create a new folder *8-procs\_case* in the folder [proj_path]/Simulations/demojob.
 All the simulation result files restart.\*.\* are in the folder 8-procs_\_case.

-You can also export the required data files and upload to a computer cluster to run the simulation.
+(Optional) You can also export the required data files and upload to a computer cluster to run the simulation.

 To export the files: